 4. External Calling

-If you don’t already have a hosted VoIP phone system in place for your business, you can enable a calling plan for your business’s Microsoft Teams account.
-Doing so lets your Teams users make phone calls from the Teams user interface to people who are outside of your organization.
+Being able to make and receive phone calls is vital for any business and especially useful for project managers.
+So, if you don’t already have a hosted VoIP phone system like OnSIP, you can enable a calling plan for your business’s Microsoft Teams account.
+Doing so lets your Teams users make phone calls from the Teams user interface to people who are outside your organization.
 You can also set up basic phone system features like auto attendants and separate voicemail boxes for each team member.

-Another option available to you is connecting your Teams account to a telecom carrier through Microsoft Operator Connect.
-A handful of carriers are part of this program as Microsoft Partners—including Intrado’s, which is just one of 12 Gold-certified Operator Connect partners.
-Operator Connect allows you to purchase phone numbers from a carrier of your choice and make external calls to a much bigger geographic footprint than the Teams native calling plan provides.
+Another option is connecting your Teams account to a telecom carrier through Microsoft Operator Connect.
+More than 65 operators are part of this program as Microsoft Partners.
+Operator Connect allows you to purchase phone numbers from an operator and make external calls to a much bigger geographic footprint than the Teams native calling plan provides.

 5. Calendar View of Scheduled Meetings

-The Calendar tab in the Teams interface gives you an overview of all of your scheduled meetings.
-By clicking on a particular meeting entry, project managers and team members can see the call’s main details, including the user’s RSVP status, the meeting’s link, and any key notes that the organizer wrote.
+The Calendar tab in the Teams interface gives you an overview of all of your scheduled Teams meetings.
+Click on a meeting entry to see the call’s main details, including RSVP status, the meeting’s link, and any key notes that the organizer wrote.
 You can seamlessly schedule new meetings while in your calendar, and meetings that are currently in progress display a helpful “Join” button for rapid entry into the conference call.
 The Calendar tab helps all team members to keep up with their important meetings that are scheduled during the workweek.

 Using Microsoft Teams for Project Management: Your Multitalented Assistant

-The capabilities that are available for project management in Microsoft Teams are varied and can flex to meet your specific business use case.
+The capabilities that are available in Microsoft Teams project management are varied and can flex to meet your specific business use case.
 Consider deploying it at your organization to supplement the skills of your project managers and their team members.